Reynikk/OwlGaming-MTA-Addon-Models-Without-Replacing/README.md

 > All model IDs used for vehicles **must be negative**, such as `-1`, `-2`, `-3`, etc.
 > This ensures compatibility with the NewModels system and avoids conflicts with default GTA IDs.

+## ⚠️ Warning

+This project may not be 100% functional in all cases.
+I cannot guarantee that it won't cause issues or break something on your server.
+It is recommended to use this only if you are familiar with **Lua** scripting and understand how to troubleshoot and fix potential problems.

 ## 🔧 Powered By

 This project uses [**NewModels**](https://github.com/Fernando-A-Rocha/mta-add-models) to register and load custom vehicle models with unique IDs dynamically – without replacing any GTA:SA defaults.